Department and Faculty Assistance

 Assistance in Obtaining Non-University Support

-The Division of Sponsored Programs provides a variety of facilities to aid faculty members in acquiring financial support from foundations, government agencies, and other non-University sources.
+The Division of Sponsored Programs provides assistance to faculty members in acquiring financial support from foundations, government agencies, and other non-university sources.
 That office provides consultative services, a resource library of information about research grants, and application forms for such grants.